lexicalunit/dotfiles/bin/README.md

   -ci       switch cases will be indented
   -sr       redirect operators will be followed by a space -kp       keep column alignment paddings
+  -fn       function opening braces are placed on a separate line

 Utilities: